samkaminski/Machine-Learning/README.md

 # Machine-Learning
-Using C++, developed a natural language processing and machine learning tool to classify course Piazza posts
+This project develops a natural language processing and machine learning tool to classify course Piazza posts